Every day there are little things that we find annoying with the programs we use.

 to embed HTML pages into RS reports to get this done.

-We think that an Internet Content Control should be introduced and it should have
+We think that an Internet Content Control will be introduced and it will have the

 - Set the resulting HTML at the control level